 All Green Templeton students are invited to attend an annual ‘Collection’, which is a 20-minute annual progress meeting with a senior college officer (Principal, Vice-Principal, or Senior Tutor).
-There is no need to wear academic dress or to prepare in advance; the meetings are simply an opportunity for you to discuss your progress and your experience of both the college and wider University.
+There is no need to wear academic dress or to prepare in advance; the meetings are simply an opportunity for you to discuss your progress and experience of both the college and wider University.
 You are welcome to invite your College Adviser to attend the meeting, subject to their availability, but please note that you should make the arrangements directly with them.

 Enrolment certificates should be used whenever possible to verify student status.
 There are situations in which a more personalised document is required, however, and the College Office will produce letters on your behalf.
 Please note that the College Office is often very busy and that requests for letters should not be left to the last minute.

 If you are applying for a Schengen visa or need to verify your student status at an embassy in the UK, you will need to provide the address of the office at which you have an appointment.
 If possible, please also supply details of your proposed travel.

 If you require a letter to support a visa application for friends/family to visit you in Oxford, usually for degree ceremony guests, please provide full and accurate details for each visitor including: full name; date of birth; relationship to you; address; passport number; passport expiry date.
 If you would prefer not to supply these details, the College Office can produce a general document which you can use to supplement your own ‘letter of invitation’ – a template is available on the University’s website.

 An enrolment certificate should suffice for council tax exemption; please contact the College Office if you have any problems producing a certificate.

 Please note that we will not verify your status to a third-party, such as a letting-agent or landlord, without your written consent.
 Please inform the College Office if you are passing our contact details to a third-party and expect them to contact us for verification.